VictoriaMetrics/helm-charts/charts/victoria-metrics-distributed/README.md

 ### How to write data?

-The chart provides `write-global` as global write entrypoint, it supports [push-based data ingestion protocols](https://docs.victoriametrics.com/vmagent/#how-to-push-data-to-vmagent) as VictoriaMetrics does.
+The chart provides `vmauth-global-write` as global write entrypoint, it supports [push-based data ingestion protocols](https://docs.victoriametrics.com/vmagent/#how-to-push-data-to-vmagent) as VictoriaMetrics does.
 Optionally, you can push data to any of the per-zone vmagents, and they will replicate the received data across zones.

 ### How to query data?

-The chart provides `read-global` as global read entrypoint, it picks the first available zone (see [first_available](https://docs.victoriametrics.com/vmauth/#high-availability) policy) as it's preferred datasource and switches automatically to next zone if first one is unavailable, check [vmauth `first_available`](https://docs.victoriametrics.com/vmauth/#high-availability) for more details.
+The chart provides `vmauth-global-read` as global read entrypoint, it picks the first available zone (see [first_available](https://docs.victoriametrics.com/vmauth/#high-availability) policy) as it's preferred datasource and switches automatically to next zone if first one is unavailable, check [vmauth `first_available`](https://docs.victoriametrics.com/vmauth/#high-availability) for more details.
-If you have services like [vmalert](https://docs.victoriametrics.com/vmalert) or Grafana deployed in each zone, then configure them to use local `read-proxy`.
-Per-zone `read-proxy` always prefers "local" vmcluster for querying and reduces cross-zone traffic.
+If you have services like [vmalert](https://docs.victoriametrics.com/vmalert) or Grafana deployed in each zone, then configure them to use local `vmauth-read-proxy`.
+Per-zone `vmauth-read-proxy` always prefers "local" vmcluster for querying and reduces cross-zone traffic.

 You can also pick other proxies like kubernetes service which supports [Topology Aware Routing](https://kubernetes.io/docs/concepts/services-networking/topology-aware-routing/) as global read entrypoint.

 ### What happens if zone outage happen?

-If availability zone `zone-eu-1` is experiencing an outage, `write-global` and `read-global` will work without interruption:
+If availability zone `zone-eu-1` is experiencing an outage, `vmauth-global-write` and `vmauth-global-read` will work without interruption:
-1. `write-global` stops proxying write requests to `zone-eu-1` automatically;
+1. `vmauth-global-write` stops proxying write requests to `zone-eu-1` automatically;
-2. `read-global` and `read-proxy` stops proxying read requests to `zone-eu-1` automatically;
+2. `vmauth-global-read` and `vmauth-read-proxy` stops proxying read requests to `zone-eu-1` automatically;
-3. `vmagent` on `zone-us-1` fails to send data to `zone-eu-1.write-balancer`, starts to buffer data on disk(unless `-remoteWrite.disableOnDiskQueue` is specified, which is not recommended for this topology);
+3. `vmagent` on `zone-us-1` fails to send data to `zone-eu-1.vmauth-write-balancer`, starts to buffer data on disk(unless `-remoteWrite.disableOnDiskQueue` is specified, which is not recommended for this topology);
 To keep data completeness for all the availability zones, make sure you have enough disk space on vmagent for buffer, see [this doc](https://docs.victoriametrics.com/vmagent/#calculating-disk-space-for-persistence-queue) for size recommendation.

 And to avoid getting incomplete responses from `zone-eu-1` which gets recovered from outage, check vmagent on `zone-us-1` to see if persistent queue has been drained.
 If not, remove `zone-eu-1` from serving query by setting `.Values.availabilityZones.{zone-eu-1}.read.allow=false` and change it back after confirm all data are restored.

 ### How to use [multitenancy](https://docs.victoriametrics.com/cluster-victoriametrics/#multitenancy)?

-By default, all the data that written to `write-global` belong to tenant `0`.
-To write data to different tenants, set `.Values.enableMultitenancy=true` and create new tenant users for `write-global`.
+By default, all the data that written to `vmauth-global-write` belong to tenant `0`.
+To write data to different tenants, set `.Values.enableMultitenancy=true` and create new tenant users for `vmauth-global-write`.
 For example, writing data to tenant `1088` with following steps:
-1. create tenant VMUser for vmauth `write-global` to use:
+1. create tenant VMUser for vmauth `vmauth-global-write` to use:
 ```
 apiVersion: operator.victoriametrics.com/v1beta1
 kind: VMUser